cwshugg/snowserve/README.md

 # Personal Python Webserver
 Evidently, I decided that learning how to use pre-existing web servers isn't fun enough, because here we are!
-I decided to write on in Python instead.
+I decided to write one in Python instead.

 ## Threading
 This server takes a multithreaded approach.
 At runtime, the number of "accepter" threads can be specified, both for an IPv4 and IPv6 address.
 These threads are responsible only for listening in on a socket for connections and spawning client threads.